join

 What do I need in my data extracts?

 The data extracts that you want to combine must have at least one common column.
 For example, the datastreams could all contain a column called Customer ID.
-The join enrichment will apply to rows with matching values in the Customer ID column.
+The join transformation will apply to rows with matching values in the Customer ID column.

 I have multiple data extracts belonging to my chosen datastream.
 Which data extracts will be combined?

 The join instruction joins the latest data extracts from each datastream.
-However, if this enrichment is performed on the same day as a scheduled fetch, the data extract from the scheduled fetch will be taken as the latest data extract even if there is a more recent data extract from a manual fetch.
+However, if this transformation is performed on the same day as a scheduled fetch, the data extract from the scheduled fetch will be taken as the latest data extract even if there is a more recent data extract from a manual fetch.

 To create and configure a custom script using the join instruction, follow these steps:

-3. To configure the custom script instruction, fill in the required fields below, as well as any optional fields you require:
+To configure the custom script instruction, fill in the required fields below, as well as any optional fields you require:

 How (required)